Character of God

 Hosea's understanding of divine holiness is revolutionary:

-- Restrains wrath: Holiness controls rather than amplifies anger
+- Restrains wrath: God's holiness controls rather than amplifies anger.
+The divine identity itself becomes the ground for mercy

 Comparative Theology: Hosea vs. ANE Deities